Hancock County Ga.

 Columbus Daily Enquirer-Sun

 Mr. William Jordan, in Carroll county, had a barbecue and reunion of all his children, who amount to 97 in all.
 Uncle Bill, as he is called, was born in Hancock county, Ga., in 1810, and is 70 years of age.
 He has cultivated a good large crop this year, doing most of the plowing himself.
 His wife was born in 1817, and is 63 years of age.
 She was born in Elbert county.
 These two old people have fifteen children, of which five are dead.
 The other ten were at the barbecue.
-They have 68 grandchildren, four great grandchildren alove, which only leave eight of this large family that are dead.
+They have 68 grandchildren, four great grandchildren above, which only leave eight of this large family that are dead.
 Those who were present say the old man killed meat enough and had plenty to have fed over a thousand people read for his children when they arrived.

 August 10, 1880